 Our selection of Shannon Nicole as a retreat consultant was based on personality and fit with a millennial team who, as individuals, are learning who they are and what they can do in the context of traditional non-profit environment.
 Shannon not only met the core needs with an organized agenda, price, and geography but most importantly she brought a facilitative style that was soft yet direct, honest, and caring, with insight that illuminated our understanding in where and why challenges exist in working styles.
 Shannon availed herself prior to the session – by phone, Skype, and at the team dinner the evening prior – to observe and get to know the team.
 Accordingly, she tailored her approach for the following day’s activities.
 She brought a fresh breath of knowledge, cultural insights, and sensitivity to our team’s effort to better working relationships but most importantly learn about ourselves and the values each brings to the table.
 Shannon quickly assessed personalities, skills, potential conflicts, and team and personal dynamics for a retreat that will not soon be forgotten.
 I highly recommend her for her friendliness and flexibility as a StrengthFinder consultant.

-Alberto is a global executive from Spain who relocated to L.A.
+Alberto is a global executive vice president from Spain who relocated to L.A. :

-Maira & Eduardo are Brazilian clients living and working in California.
+Maira & Eduardo are Brazilian professionals living and working in California :

-Alba is a client from Spain who lives and works in New York.
-This picture represents what she has learned to do while living in the US.
+Alba is a project manager from Spain who lives and works in New York.
+This picture represents what she has learned to do as a result of cultural intelligence coaching :